maxschlapfer/MacAdminHelpers/AppStoreExtract/README.md

 ### IMPORTANT
 Before you start using this script, please make sure to have the needed licenses covered (for example by site license, VPP or single licenses).

-This script was tested under OS X Mavericks 10.9.5, Yosemite 10.10.5, OS X El Capitan 10.11.0 and macOS Sierra 10.12.0.
+This script was tested under OS X Mavericks 10.9.5, Yosemite 10.10.5, OS X El Capitan 10.11.0, macOS Sierra 10.12.6, and macOS High Sierra 10.13.1.

+__Attention__:
+If you extract on High Sierra, please be aware of the fact, that `hdiutil` will build DMGs with APFS as default filesystem.
+If you need to re-use your dmgs on older plattforms (10.11.x or older), please ad `-fs HFS+` to the hdiutil command.

+### Information
 Based on an idea from Tim Sutton and Rich Trouton for downloading from the AppStore: http://derflounder.wordpress.com/2013/10/19/downloading-microsofts-remote-desktop-installer-package-from-the-app-store/